 Applying for Membership

 The RMCQ is a not-for-profit community club.
 If you are interested in joining, you are welcome to visit us on most Fridays (9:30-11:30am) and Wednesdays & Saturdays (9:30am-1:00pm).
 No bookings are necessary.
 Contact us if you would like to visit at another time.
 We will show you around and you can meet a few of the members.
 Applicants are normally required to visit three times before their membership application is accepted by the Committee, but this is not required if you want to be an Associate member or live a long distance from the club.

-Grendale — Our new G gauge garden railway — is now complete with trains, including live steam trains, running on both mainlines.
-We are very keen to increase the number of "G Gaugers" in the club.
+Grendale — Our new G gauge garden railway — is now complete with trains running on both mainlines, including live steam.
+We are very keen to increase the number of members using the layout, so have reduced the joining and membership fees by half for "G Gaugers" who join by 30 Jun 2022.
 Other scales are welcome too!

 Benefits of Membership

 - Club-wide running days every Wednesday, Friday and Saturday morning, with smaller groups and individuals running on other days.

 - A regular club gathering usually on the second Saturday of each month including a raffle and free sausage sizzle.

 - 24/7 access to the clubhouse, layouts and workshops every day of the year, after 6 months membership.
 Great if you work odd hours.